acdreyer/data-structures/README.md

 ## data-structures
-Coursework assignments for MSDV PGDV5110 (Fall 2019)
+Coursework assignments for PGDV5110 (Fall 2019)

 ---

 ### Purpose

-This repository is for the Parsons The New School Master's in Data Visualization course in data structures.
+This repository is for The New School (Parsons) Master's in Data Visualization course in data structures.

 Coursework assignments will be posted in the relevant folders for assessment and future referral.